- Search for a Leaflet

 Amoxicillin for bacterial infections

-If your child has ever had a reaction to any antibiotic, check with your doctor that your child can have amoxicillin before giving it.
+If your child has ever had a reaction to any medicine, tell your doctor before giving amoxicillin.

 Amoxicillin (sometimes spelt amoxycillin)